Nootropic Coffee vs Regular Coffee

 When the founder wants broader simplicity

-Regular coffee may feel more universally approachable, which can matter depending on your target audience.
+Regular coffee may feel more universally approachable, which can matter depending on the launch lane and audience.

 When functional language could add friction